Autism and Asperger's

 This page aims to gather links and resources about autism.
 I hope you find it helpful.

 Information from the National Autistic Society and the Girl with the curly hair project, who run one-day training events and do much more too.
+I also really recommend this article, "Spectrum doesn't mean what you think" by CL Lynch, 2019.

 Autism - an extreme male brain?
 Video of keynote speech by leading researcher, Professor Simon Baron-Cohen.